bgelens/Mendix-AzurePack/Documentation/DeployVMRole.md

 $params.VMRoleNetworkRef = 'Tenant'
 ```

-The VMRoleOSVirtualHardDiskImage refersh to the VHD(x) to use for deployment.
-In this case the value has been predefined by a default (currently there is no function to find alternate compatible disks).
+The VMRoleOSVirtualHardDiskImage refers to the VHD(x) to use for deployment.
+In this case the value has been predefined by a default (if this is not the case, the correct OS disk can be discoverred by using the ```Get-MXWAPackVMRoleOSDisk``` function).

 Now the parameter object should have all values assigned.